jnyilas/ZFS-Automatic-Snapshot-Manager/README.md

           DR/backup/kungfu@_D_:1332284791 06-Mar-12 18:06 20-Mar-12 19:06:31
           DR/backup/kungfu@_D_:1331750917 13-Mar-12 14:48 14-Mar-12 14:48:37

  Want to automate it?
-Put it in cron.hourly||cron.daily with a wrapper and edit it to your liking.
+Put it in cron.hourly||cron.daily with th cron_zfs_snapper.sh and edit it to your liking.